User Research & Design of Synchronous Game App

 The highest value came from getting feedback directly from potential users.

-By strategically moving into high-fi earlier than I had planned, I created a cohesive system that was easy to update.
+By strategically moving into hi-fi earlier than I had planned, I created a cohesive system that was easy to update.

 Think through components